DatabaseCleaner/database_cleaner/README.markdown

 ## What strategy is fastest?

 For the SQL libraries the fastest option will be to use `:transaction` as transactions are simply rolled back.
 If you can use this strategy you should.
-However, if you wind up needing to use multiple database connections in your tests (i.e. your tests run in a different proceess than your application) then using this strategy becomes a bit more difficult.
+However, if you wind up needing to use multiple database connections in your tests (i.e. your tests run in a different process than your application) then using this strategy becomes a bit more difficult.
 You can get around the problem a number of ways.

 One common approach is to force all processes to use the same database connection ([common ActiveRecord hack](http://blog.plataformatec.com.br/2011/12/three-tips-to-improve-the-performance-of-your-test-suite/)) however this approach has been reported to result in non-deterministic failures.